Logging

 Custom appender

 It is possible to write a customer log appender and use it in the generation of logs.
-This is done in three steps:
+This is done in two steps:

-• second by instantiating the Util.Log.Appenders.Factories package which provides a Register procedure.
+• second by instantiating the Util.Log.Appenders.Factories package.
 The package is instantiated with the appender's name and the Create function.
+It contains an elaboration body that registers automatically the factory.

 For example, the first step could be implemented as follows (methods are not shown):